sarrietav-dev/braindump/content/main notes/Subdomain.md

   - software
   - ddd
 ---
-A subdomain is a part of a domain that, together with other subdomains, helps the company achieve its objectives and goals.
+A subdomain is a subdivision of the business domain, each solving part of the overall problem.

 There are three types of subdomains.

 - [[Core subdomain]]
 - [[Generic subdomain]]